NextronSystems/analysis-cockpit-manual/baselining/case-creation2.rst

 Sometimes you may want to add log lines to an already existing case because they represent the same security context.
-To do this you can just click the ``Add to Case`` button and select the suitable case.
+To do this you can select any events you would like to add to a specific case and click the ``Add to Case`` button and select the suitable case.
 It is also possible to add an additional comment to this case for the addition.

 .. figure:: ../images/cockpit_add_to_case.png
    :alt: Add to Case